ziggy6792/ziggy6792.github.io/content/blogs/alpaca-cup-architecture/index.md

 ## Introduction

-This article shows an overview of the tools used and architecture for [Alpaca Cup](https://alpacacup.com/events), an event management application for hosting and scoring competitions.
+This article shows an overview of the technology and architecture behind [Alpaca Cup](https://alpacacup.com/events), an event management application for hosting and scoring competitions.

 ### Related Articles

 - Click [here](/projects/alpaca-cup) for introduction and overview of app features
 - Click [here](/blogs/wakeboard-competition-app) for deep dive into the original motivations for this project

-## Architecture

 <!-- {{< figure src="judge scoring.png"
     width="200"